MarkusH/talk-orm/examples.rst

 Instead, we need to look into ``Subquery`` and ``OuterRef``.

-First, we'll select the primary key of the top *k* books while filtering on an *outer reference* to a ``author_id``.
+First, we'll select the primary key of the top *k* books while filtering on an *outer reference* to an ``author_id``.
 This queryset will not work on its own.
-It will only ever work in the context of a subquery that knows about a ``author_id``.
+It will only ever work in the context of a subquery that knows about an ``author_id``.

 We then put that ``book_sub_qs`` into a subquery.
 With that, the inner query